newrelic/rpm_contrib/README.md

 Redis instrumentation will record operations as well as `allWeb` and `allOther` summary metrics under the `Database/Redis` metric namespace.
 This instrumentation supports Redis versions 1.x and 2.x.

 To disable Redis instrumentation, set 'disable_redis' to true in your newrelic.yml file.

+### Sinatra view instrumentation

+This adds instrumentation to the `render` methods in Sinatra::Base

+You can disable it with `disable_sinatra_template` in your newrelic.yml file.

+### Typhoeus instrumentation

+This adds instrumentation to the Typhoeus::Request class for 'GET' requests

+You can disable it with `disable_typhoeus` in your newrelic.yml file.

+### Ultrasphinx instrumentation

+This adds basic instrumentation to the `run` and `results` method of Ultrasphinx::Search

+You can disable it with `disable_ultrasphinx` in your newrelic.yml file.

+### Workling

+This adds instrumentation to the Workling::Base and all children, for all defined public methods not inherited from the Workling::Base class

+You can disable it with `disable_workling` in your newrelic.yml file.

+### YAJL

+This adds instrumentation to the YAJL json parser

+You can disable it with `disable_yajl_instrumentation` in your newrelic.yml file.

 ### AWS/S3